Few medical doctors have been as lauded—and loathed—as James Marion Sims.

 It was in Montgomery that Sims built his reputation among rich, white plantation owners by treating their enslaved workers.
-According to Vanessa Gamble, University Professor of Medical Humanities at George Washington University, Sims’s practice was deeply rooted in the slave trade.
+According to Vanessa Gamble, university professor of medical humanities at George Washington University, Sims’s practice was deeply rooted in the trade for enslaved people.
 Sims built an eight-person hospital in the heart of the trading district in Montgomery.
-While most healthcare took place on the plantations, some stubborn cases were brought to physicians like Sims who patched up enslaved workers so they could produce—and reproduce—for their masters again.
+While most healthcare took place on the plantations, some stubborn cases were brought to physicians like Sims, who patched up enslaved workers so they could produce—and reproduce—for their masters again.
 Otherwise, they were useless to their owners.

 “This brings up the concept of ‘soundness.’ ” says Gamble.
-Being a "sound" meant “they produce (for men and women) and reproduce (for women).
+Being "sound" meant “they produce (for men and women) and reproduce (for women).
 For these women having this fistula made them less sound.”

 Like most doctors in the 19th century, Sims originally had little interest in treating female patients—and no specific gynecological training.
 Indeed, examining and treating female organs was widely considered offensive and unsavory.
 But his interest in treating women changed when he was asked to help a patient who had fallen off a horse and was suffering from pelvic and back pain.